 5S is the name of a workplace organization method based on the Japanese words: seiri (sort), seiton (set), seiso (shine), seiketsu (standardize), and shitsuke (sustain).
 The approach was developed in the manufacturing sector as a way of maintaining efficiency and safety, but workplace setup is essential in several industries, including healthcare, construction, and education.

 Catchball is a tool borrowed from the strategy deployment approach in Lean manufacturing.
 It is simply the process of moving ideas from person to person, up and down the org chart, to define the purpose, goals, and challenges of each improvement project.
-Each stakeholder provides input and feedback until a plan for improvement evolves and is implemented.
+Then, each stakeholder provides input and feedback until a plan for improvement evolves and is implemented.

 #5 Control Charts